 - The care you get must be a plan benefit.
 This means that it must be included in the plan's Benefits Chart.
 (The chart is in Chapter 4 of this handbook). - The care must be medically necessary.
 Medically necessary means you need services to prevent, diagnose, or treat a health-related condition, to prevent a health-related condition from getting worse, or to maintain your current health status.
 This includes care that keeps you from going into a hospital or nursing home.
-It also means the services, supplies, or drugs meet accepted standards of medical practice.
+It also means the services, supplies, equipment or drugs meet accepted standards of medical practice.

 - You must have a network primary care provider (PCP) who has ordered the care or has told you to use another provider.
 As a plan Member, you must choose a network provider to be your PCP. - You do not need a referral from your PCP for emergency care, urgently needed care, behavioral health care, or to use a woman's health provider.
 You can get other kinds of care without having a referral from your PCP.
-To learn more about this, refer to page 130. - \circ To learn more about choosing a PCP, refer to page 35. - Note: For at least the first six months you are enrolled in our plan, you may continue to use your current providers, at no cost, if they are not a part of our network.
+To learn more about this, refer to page 40. - \circ To learn more about choosing a PCP, refer to page 39. - Note: For at least the first six months you are enrolled in our plan, you may continue to use your current providers, at no cost, if they are not a part of our network.
 This is known as a continuity of care period.
 During the first six months you are enrolled in our plan, our care manager will contact you to help you find providers in our network.
 After the continuity of care period ends, we will no longer cover your care if you continue to use out-of-network providers. - You must get your care from network providers.
 Usually, the plan will not cover care from a provider who does not work with the health plan.
 Here are some cases when this rule does not apply: - The plan covers emergency or urgently needed care from an out-of-network provider.
-To learn more and to find out what emergency or urgently needed care means, refer to Section I, page 39. - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
+To learn more and to find out what emergency or urgently needed care means, refer to Section I, page 44. - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
 Your provider must submit a prior authorization and get approval from Neighborhood before you receive the service.
 In this situation, we will cover the care at no cost to you.
-To learn about getting approval to use an out-of-network provider, refer to page Section D, 37. - The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
-You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can continue using the providers you use now for the first 6 months of your enrollment or until your assessment and care plan are completed, whichever is later. - Family planning services are available to you from any provider.
+To learn about getting approval to use an out-of-network provider, refer to Section D, page 38. - The plan covers kidney dialysis services when you are outside the plan's service area or when your provider for this service is unavailable or inaccessible for a short time.
+You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can continue using the providers you use now for 180 days after you first enroll, or until our care plan is complete. - Family planning services are available to you from any provider.
 You do not need an authorization for these services.